rfg74/rfg74.github.io/Lab12.md

 <iframe width="355" height="631" src="https://www.youtube.com/embed/Va-L4BG9KSg" title="Successful Run" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-This was my best run using the strategy described above.
-I was able to successfully hit at least within the square of each point, with my code performing particulalry well for the final three points.
+These were two of my best run using the strategy described above.
+I was able to successfully hit at least within the square of each point.
 As a whole, I managed to successfully navigate about the path of coordinates, even if I was a bit off from perfectly hitting each point.

 ## Conclusion